“It’s the only way to treat a white man.”

 Business as Villain

 While it was working out nicely for us, it obviously wasn’t working well for Black folks.
 Black men earn $.56 (BLS, 2019) and Black women earn $.63 for every $1 a white man earns (US Census, 2020), and Black families have $.01 wealth for every dollar a white family has (Northwestern, 2020).
-Although none of us actively sought to oppress and exploit people of color or women, the net effect of our jobs, marriages and our suburban lifestyles did exactly that.
+Although none of us actively sought to oppress and exploit people of color or women, the net effect of our jobs, biases, marriages and our suburban lifestyles did exactly that.

 Our collective actions (giving contracts and jobs almost exclusively to other white guys, cutting taxes education and social services that benefit women and BIPOC folks) and inactions (ignoring the rising poverty, addiction and crime in BIPOC communities) ensured that we kept the power and wealth for ourselves, while women and people of color made a lot less money serving us.
 Our kids are now making us feel more uncomfortable about it, but nothing has really changed.